- A website is opened in a browser via HTTPS but is not shown as "secure".

 - The element is external (not hosted on your server) and is not available over HTTPS.
 These elements will have to be removed from the page by disabling or modifying the theme or plugin that is adding the element.

-To identify what is causing your page(s) to be insecure on the website, follow the instructions below:
+To identify what is causing the page(s) to be insecure on the website, follow the instructions below:

 - Download Google Chrome.